drohr/for-cli/README.md

 ## for-cli

-Simple python CLI to interact with the REST API for foreman or the smart-proxy. http://theforeman.org/
+Simple CLI to interact with the REST API for foreman or the smart-proxy. http://theforeman.org/ Written in Python.

 Make sure to change the default username/password and baseurl for your foreman installation or use the --username/password/url/port flags.